PeteOH/SrcCtrl/README.md

 On the IRIS server you will need to make sure that the folder for the GIT project is correctly configured.
   * **git clone** your project.
-  * store git credentials (Good article: <a target="_blank" href="https://www.shellhacks.com/git-config-username-password-store-credentials">Git Config Username & Password</a> )
+  * store git credentials (Good article: <a href="https://www.shellhacks.com/git-config-username-password-store-credentials" target="_blank">Git Config Username & Password</a> )

 ## Manually run